cbonoz/xrp23/README.md

 ## Accomplishments that we're proud of

-Throughout the development of DataTrace, we achieved several milestones that make us proud.
 We successfully integrated Ripple EVM into the platform, allowing it to benefit from Ripple's high throughput capabilities.
 We also designed a user-friendly interface that simplifies data validation for users of all backgrounds.
 Furthermore, the system's ability to generate unique URLs and evolution patterns for each data point is a significant accomplishment that enhances data trust.

 ## What we learned